This post may contain affiliate links. Please see our disclosure policy.

 Heavy Syrup

-It is used most commonly with tart fruits like tart apples, apricots, sour cherries, gooseberries, nectarines, peaches, pears, and plums.
+It is used most commonly with tart fruits like tart crabapples, sour cherries, gooseberries, and cranberries.

 Extra Heavy Syrup